 WhatsApp is a free application, but worth tens of billions of dollars.
 Why?
 There are no monthly fees and it’s not even unique.
 You can easily find dozens of alternative messaging apps.

 The value comes from its network of users.
-Facebook paid 16 billion dollars of WhatsApp in 2014.
-Facebook.com is also a free-to-use website with almost trillion-dollar valuation.
+Facebook paid 16 billion dollars for WhatsApp in 2014.
+Facebook.com is also a free-to-use website with an almost trillion-dollar valuation.
 They are both immensely valuable because of the network effect.

 Now there are more than 100 million people, who have bought bitcoins.
 It’s no surprise that the value of Bitcoin has increased hand-in-hand with the number of Bitcoin wallets.
 The network hash rate (mining power) keeps also increasing year after year.

 The power of the network effect can also be seen in the cryptocurrency market.
-There are over 10,000 publicly trader cryptocurrencies.
+There are over 10,000 publicly traded cryptocurrencies.
 Yet, Bitcoin’s market share has stayed strong.

 Bitcoin’s distributed network

 There is no way Bitcoin could have reached the network effect it has without exceptional technical qualities.
 Digital scarcity and network effect are the core value drivers of Bitcoin.
 Still, there has to be solid technology behind them.